 (3) In no event shall any supervisor supervise, at any one time, more than a total of three individualsemployees and volunteers registered as either a marriage and family therapist intern, clinical counselor intern, or an associate marriage and family therapist, an associate professional clinical counselor, or an associate clinical social worker.
-Persons who supervise individuals employees and volunteers registered as either a marriage and family therapist intern, clinical counselor intern, or an associate marriage and family therapist intern, clinical counselor intern, or an associate marriage and family therapist intern, clinical counselor intern, or an associate marriage and family therapist, an associate professional clinical counselor, or an associate clinical social worker, shall be employed full time by the marriage and family therapy corporation and shall be actively engaged in performing professional services at and for the marriage and family therapy corporation.
+Persons who supervise individuals employees and volunteers registered as either a marriage and family therapist intern, clinical counselor intern, or an associate marriage and family therapist and family therapist intern, clinical counselor intern, or an associate marriage and family therapist and family therapist, an associate professional clinical counselor intern, or an associate marriage and family therapist, an associate professional clinical counselor, or an associate clinical social worker, shall be employed full time by the marriage and family therapy corporation and shall be actively engaged in performing professional services at and for the marriage and family therapy corporation.